royqh1979/PyEasyGraphics/docs/tutorials/09_transforms.rst

 **Note:** set_origin() is an alias of translate()

-  **Note**: Because rotation and skew are both respective to the origin, so we want rotate or skew around a point (x,y) other than the origin, we should:

-  1. translate the origin to the (x,y)
-  2. do rotate/skew
-  3. translate the origin back
-  4. do the drawing

 Rotation
 --------
-Use rotate() to rotate the coordinate around the origin (0,0) clockwise.
+Use rotate() to rotate the coordinate around the point (x,y) clockwise.

 If you need a counter-clockwise rotation, just give a negative rotation degree.

-If you need to rotate around any point (x,y), just do as the above note in the translation section.

 The following program draws a bus rotated 45 degree counter-clockwise around it\'s center (105,65).